 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Murfreesboro City Schools announces its sponsorship of the Summer Food Service Program at twenty-four locations this summer.
-With the school year coming to an end, the MCS Nutrition Department will be kicking off the Summer Food Service Program May 29.
+Murfreesboro City Schools begins sponsorship of the Summer Food Service Program at twenty-four locations this summer.
+The MCS Nutrition Department will be kicking off the Summer Food Service Program May 29.

 In addition to designated school cafeterias, Patterson Park, The Den Community Center and Discovery Center will serve as summer feeding sites for breakfast and lunch.
 The CHOW buses will act as mobile dining rooms and serve meals to areas of Murfreesboro that are not in walking distance of a permanent site.
 The summer food program provides easy access to healthy and nutritious meals for students age 18 and under during the summer break.